Manufacture of wooden houses

 photo source: en.wikipedia.org

-To be effective, a reed roof should be 28-30 cm thick and have a minimum slope of 45º.
-This prevents water from penetrating and draining downwards, being directed by the reed rods.
+To be effective, a reed roof should be 28-30 cm thick and the slope should be at least 45º.
+In this way water does not penetrate and drains downwards, being directed by the canes.

-The slope also determines the life of the roof.
-Specialists have shown that at a pitch of 25º, the life span is up to 25 years, at 30º, 15-20 years and above 45º, 45 years and more.
+The life expectancy of the roof also depends on the slope.
+Experts have shown that at a slope of 25º, the life expectancy is up to 25 years, at 30º, 15-20 years and above 45º, 45 years and more.

 The quality of the material should be very good.
 The fewer chemical treatments, the more resistant the plant is over time.
-The material must be well dried to avoid mould.
+The material must be well dried to prevent mold.

-The design of the roof and the way the roofing is done are important.
+The design of the roof and how the covering is made are important.
 The roof tiles should be placed so that they do not collect too much water on one side of the roof and too little on the other.
-Water should be directed so that it drains as evenly as possible from the roof.
+Water should be directed so that it runs off the roof as evenly as possible.

 There should be no edges to keep water out.
-Where there is an edge (the ridge of the house) the sheathing is laid along the edge, and the edge between the water and the dormer windows is covered round.
+Where there is a ridge (the ridge of the house), the sheathing is laid along the ridge, and the ridge between the water and the ridge of the dormer windows (attic windows) is covered rounded.

-Weather resistance also depends on the positioning of the house and how exposed it is to weather or other vicissitudes.
+Weather resistance also depends on the positioning of the house and how exposed it is to the elements or other vicissitudes of the weather.

 The main disadvantage seems to be the price.
 Such a roof can be 3-4 times more expensive than a tile roof, which is not cheap either.

-Birds looking for all kinds of insects among the reeds or nesting can be a disadvantage again.
-It's not the mess they can make but the real damage.
+Birds foraging for all sorts of insects among the reeds or nesting can be a disadvantage again.
+It's not the mess they can make but real damage.

-Sometimes it can be difficult to secure such a home.
-There are companies that dispute fire resistance.
-However, companies that fit reed roofs have proven the resistance of their work and have obtained certificates to prove it.
-That's why it's best to work with such firms if you decide on a reed roof.
+Sometimes it can be difficult to secure such a house.
+Some companies dispute the fire resistance.
+However, companies that install thatched roofs have proved the strength of their work and have certificates to prove it.
+That's why it's a good idea to work with such companies if you decide on a reed roof.

 reed roof